Shippers push for CP Railway to win bidding war for Kansas City Southern

-BusinessShippers push for CP Railway to win bidding war for Kansas City Southern

-North America's freight rail customers, from grain shippers to logistics companies, are pushing for Canadian Pacific Railway Ltd (CP.TO) to win a bidding war for Kansas City Southern over rival Canadian National Railway (CNR.TO), eyeing stronger competition and swifter service.
+WINNIPEG, Manitoba, (Reuters) - North America’s freight rail customers, from grain shippers to logistics companies, are pushing for Canadian Pacific Railway Ltd to win a bidding war for Kansas City Southern over rival Canadian National Railway, eyeing stronger competition and swifter service.

-A takeout of KCS (KSU.N), would be the first major North American railroad combination in more than 20 years and create the first network to include the United States, Canada and Mexico.
+A takeout of KCS, would be the first major North American railroad combination in more than 20 years and create the first network to include the United States, Canada and Mexico.

 Rail customers’ lobbying of the regulator, U.S. Surface Transportation Board (STB), is so far lopsided in favor of CP, which announced its combination with KCS on March 21.